Corey Bailey

 used moving magnet cartridges because that’s what I had available.
 I used test

 records for each format and then ran the test with music that I was familiar with.
-I

-about a half of a dB which is generally imperceptible.
+level; about a half of a dB which is generally imperceptible.
 Other than that, to my

-surprise, the frequency response, and the other test parameters were effectively
+surprise, the frequency response and the other test parameters were effectively

 the same.
 The tests that I ran were for my own curiosity.
 In the scientific